drs-az/WorkoutTracker/README.md

 - Edit and delete previously saved logs.
 - Custom exercises with selectable fields such as weight, reps and time, and an optional demonstration video link.
 - Offline support via a service worker.
+- Manage custom exercises after creation.
+- Export or import your workout logs for backup.

 ## Usage

 1. Serve the project using any static web server (for example, `npx serve` or `python -m http.server`).
 2. Open `index.html` in your browser.
 3. The app will prompt for your first name and then allow you to create or edit workout logs.
+4. Use the **Settings** section to export or import logs or to clear all stored data.

 All data is saved to the browser's local storage, so it persists between sessions but is specific to the browser you use.